crytic/building-secure-contracts/program-analysis/echidna/testing-modes.md

 By default, the "property" testing mode is used, which reports failures using a special functions called properties:
 * Testing functions should be named with a specific prefix (e.g. `echidna_`).
 * Testing functions take no parameters, and always return a boolean value.
+* Any side effect will be reverted at the end of the execution of the property.
 * Properties pass if they return true, and fail if they return false or revert.
 As an alternative, properties that starts with "echidna_revert_" will fail if they return any value (true or false), and pass if they revert.
 This pseudo-code summarizes how properties work:

 ```solidity